arokettu/phpstorm-metadata-export/README.md

 Export [PhpStorm Advanced Metadata] from DI containers to enable code completion.

-The library is inspired by [Pimple Container Dumper] for Silex but it doesn't require IDE plugin because it uses native PhpStorm export format.
+The library is inspired by [Pimple Container Dumper] for Silex, but it doesn't require IDE plugin because it uses native PhpStorm export format.
 It can integrate with any PSR-15 compliant framework and is extensible to support more DI containers and frameworks in the future.